XanaduAI/MrMustard/doc/development/development_guide.rst

 * **Make sure the modified code in the pull request conforms to the PEP8 coding standard.**

-  Mr. Mustard's source code conforms to `PEP8 standards <https://www.python.org/dev/peps/pep-0008/>`_.
+  Mr Mustard's source code conforms to `PEP8 standards <https://www.python.org/dev/peps/pep-0008/>`_.
   Before submitting the PR, you can autoformat your code changes using the `Black <https://github.com/psf/black>`_ Python autoformatter, with max-line length set to 120: